 Mud volcanoes – Azerbaijan has the largest mud volcanoes in the world, which are formations created by geo-exuded mud

-For further information (history, how to get there, etc.), I recommend you read my article: Qobustan: Petroglyphs and Sovietism
+For further information (history, how to get there, etc.), read my article: Qobustan: Petroglyphs and Sovietism

 How to get from Baku to Quba

 You need to take the metro to Avtogavzal, which is the main bus station.

 The buses to Quba cost 6AZN (3.50USD) and the journey takes 3 to 4 hours.

 Quba doesn’t really have touristic sites but it is a very local city with a great bazaar and a very tangible local vibe.